PhHermann/LDJump/README.md

 **LDJump** is designed to estimate recombination rates from segments containing information (by SNPs).
 Therefore, the program checks all segments (based on the given segment lengths) for the number of SNPS.
 In case of segments without SNPs, the program will inform the user and ask for input providing the following two options:
 * "n": **LDJump** will be stopped and the user should retry with a larger segment length.
 * "y": **LDJump** will continue and impute the recombination rate of the segment without SNPs with a weighted mean of adjacent segments.
+In order to avoid the user input and accept that **LDJump** imputes recombination rates for these segments, we have added the parameter *accept* (by default *FALSE), which should then be set to *TRUE*.

 We also included a logical parameter *constant* in **LDJump**, which is *FALSE* by default to estimate variable recombination rates.
 In the case that *constant* is set to *TRUE*, **LDJump** will provide a constant recombination rate estimator of the whole sequence.